Bibliography and links:

 Excerpt at: https://books.google.ca/books? id=QAIbBwAAQBAJ&pg=PT235&lpg=189#v=onepage&q&f=false

 This one is locked down.
 The Google Books excerpt seems to indicate that the actual study of Fudanshi was done by a japanese aca-fan in 2008-2009.
 Approximately %20 of the respondents identify as “straight” or “asexual”; which would mean they comprise appx. %2 of all BL readers.
-Nagaike seems to impose a reading of “herbivore men” on the practice and -to my mind, distressingly – follows up on Saito Tamaki’s excursion into shota, which she does not differentiate the otokonoko/jousou genre from.
+Nagaike seems to impose a reading of “herbivore men” on the practice and -to my mind, distressingly- follows up on Saito Tamaki’s excursion into shota, which she does not significantly differentiate from the otokonoko/jousou genre from.

 The referenced study by the Japanese Aca-fan: “Fudanshi ni kiku” [Talking with fudanshi] by Yoshimoto, Taimatsu.
 2008.
 Self-published.